confluentinc/kafka-images/examples/cp-server-native/README-mds.md

 # MDS File Store + SASL Authentication Demo

-This example demonstrates Metadata Server (MDS) with file-based user store and SASL/PLAIN authentication using GraalVM native Kafka.
+This example demonstrates Metadata Server (MDS) with file-based user store and SASL/PLAIN authentication using `cp-server-native` GraalVM native image.

 ## What This Demonstrates